mrsbluerose/aw.pokemon_go_egg_hatching/README.md

 ## Status
-In the works: Charted Plan class calculations (determining whether to use data structures or classes) Future expansion: Incorporating Swing interface to reduce user prompts and improve data validation
+In the works: Charted Plan class calculations (determining whether to use data structures or classes)

+Problem: Current user input (scanner input) results in several user prompts (impractical and verbose).
+The original plan was to complete each version of the program and move on to the next (demonstrating basic input, Swing GUI, File I/O and LAMP).
+I may branch off the basic input now and incorporate the Swing interface to avoid wasted coding on user prompts.

+Future expansion: Incorporating Swing interface to reduce user prompts and improve data validation

 ##Getting Started
 These options will help you set up the program in your local environment.
 Currently, this only runs in an IDE.

 ###Prerequisites
 No prerequisites other than having an IDE set for Java

 ###Installing
 1. Create a project called pokemon_go_egg_hatching
 2. Import the src/pokemongoeggs file

 ##Running Tests
 No incorporated testing at this time (other than print statements) User input errors not handled.
 Will be incorporating Swing GUI to enforce data validation.

 ##Contributing
 No outside contributing at this time.

 ##Versioning
 Original version in progress.
 Future expansion: incorporate Swing GUI

 ##Authors
 @Audra

 ##Acknowledgments